angular/angular/aio/content/guide/lazy-loading-ngmodules.md

 ## Create a feature module with routing

 Next, you’ll need a feature module with a component to route to.
-To make one, enter the following command in the terminal, where `customers` is the name of the features module, and `customer-list` is the route path for loading the `customers` component:
+To make one, enter the following command in the terminal, where `customers` is the name of the feature module, and `customer-list` is the route path for loading the `customers` component:

 <code-example language="bash">
 ng generate module customers --route customer-list --module app.module